AngeloDias/LocationPinInMap/README.md

 The application does:

-- Read JSON file with locations
+- Reads JSON file with locations
 - It pins the locations in Map
+- It filters the location according defined in dialog

+You'll find here:

+- JUnit tests
+- Instrumented simple test

 ![Locations showed in Map](locations.gif)